The Swedish School of Sport and Health Sciences, GIH

 Swedes are some of the healthiest people in the world, and it should come as no surprise that Stockholm is home to the oldest sports college in the world.
 The Swedish School of Sport and Health Sciences, GIH – founded in 1813 – has now celebrated 200 proud years of ground-breaking health science.

 Pehr Henrik Ling, the school’s founder, has been called the father of Swedish gymnastics, and has contributed immensely to gymnastics and physiology around the world.
-You may think Abba is Sweden’s greatest export and you may be right – but Ling gymnastics are a close second.

 The world’s first exercise bike was developed at GIH, and early in the school’s history, students from around the world came to study in one of the world’s first physiotherapy programmes.

 And GIH’s present is just as glorious as it’s past.
 Alumni of the school have coached both Swedish and foreign national teams.
 Many current and former students have also had successful professional careers in various sports, such as jujitsu, orienteering, dancing and skiing.
 In addition, many of the school’s sport psychologists are hired by the Swedish Olympic Committee.